 Above, $D_i$ is a hyperparameter that constrains how far the $i$-th layer $W_i$ can travel from the pre-trained initialization $\hat{W}_i^{(s)}$.
 Previous works have observed that stronger regularization reduces the generalization gap during fine-tuning (cf. Figure \ref{fig:finetune_no_noise}).
 Next, we analyze the generalization error of $\hat{W}$, that is, $\cL^{(t)}(f_{\hat W}) - \hat\cL^{(t)}(f_{\hat W})$, where $\cL^{(t)}(f_{\hat W})$ is the test loss of $f_{\hat W}$ according to equation \eqref{eq_pred} and $\hat\cL^{(t)}(f_{\hat W})$ is the empirical loss of $f_{\hat{W}}$ on the training data set.

 \textbf{PAC-Bayesian analysis.} We begin by analyzing the generalization error of $f_{\hat W}$ using PAC-Bayesian tools \cite{mcallester1999pac,mcallester1999some}.
-This departs from the previous work of \citet{gouk2020distance}, which bases on their analysis using Rademacher complexity.
+This departs from the previous work of \citet{gouk2020distance}, which is based on their analysis using Rademacher complexity.
 This change of perspective is inspired by several recent works that have found PAC-Bayesian bounds to better correlate with empirical performance than Rademacher complexity bounds \cite{jiang2019fantastic}.
 We refer the interested reader to Section \ref{sec:proof_details} for further references from this line of work.
-After presenting our result, we provide empirical measures of our result and discuss the practical implication.
+After presenting our results, we provide empirical measures of our results and discuss the practical implications.